A skylight can be a much-welcomed addition to your home. It is a great source of natural light and a beautiful way to watch the stars at night.

 The cost of a skylight itself is going to be determined by the size and function.
 Do you want a skylight that opens or is stationary?
 If it opens, do you want to have to do it manually like a window or do you want an electric switch wired in at a more convenient spot to reach?
 How many panes (two or three) are in the skylight to determine its energy efficiency?
 Do you want any special glazing installed for skylights that may be facing into the sun?

-- Glass Skylight Brands – Velux to skylights is basically what Kool-Aid is to powdered sugar drinks.
+- Velux Glass Skylights – Velux to skylights is basically what Kool-Aid is to powdered sugar drinks.
 They are the biggest glass skylight manufacturer in the world and their products are available at any major home improvement store including Lowe’s and Home Depot.
 Their fixed, tempered glass models range in cost from around $250 to $300 per skylight, whereas a vented unit will likely cost around $500 to $1,000.
 Their solar powered units will likely cost over $1,000 per unit.

-The other major manufacturer is Fakro, a Polish company with a significantly smaller market-share.
+- Farko Glass Skylights – The other major manufacturer is Fakro, a Polish company with a significantly smaller market share.

 Finding the Right Type / Function of Skylight